Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.11.02 (BR)
+- Fixed "!!!
+To Replay Last Turn !!!.rotp" file being saved too often.

 2024.11.01 (Xilmi)
 - Confidence-bonus is now applied during path-finding so that ships that are confident enough to retreat but are too afraid of moving anywhere near their enemies will no longer just hide in a corner.

-Confidence-bonus is no longer applied for the check whether the whole stack will be oneshot.
+  - Confidence-bonus is no longer applied for the check whether the whole stack will be oneshot.

 2024.11.01 (BR)
 - New Max Techs capture option when invading a colony, which is independent of the tech stealing option.
   - If technology theft was previously prohibited, then maximum number of technologies captured = 0.